En Español (Spanish Version)

 Screening for Depression

-- Over the past two weeks, have you felt down, depressed, or hopeless?
+- Over the past 2 weeks, have you felt down, depressed, or hopeless?

 Screening for depression in adults.
 US Preventative Services Task Force website.
 Available at: